-In general, Al/AN women tended to give birth at younger ages than their NHW counterparts (Figure 14).
-Across the Spokane UIH service area, 8.2% of all births among Al/AN women were to teenage women (19 years or younger) compared to 4.4% of NHW births.
-The proportion of births to Al/AN teenage women were 1.9 times that of NHW teenage women.
-In addition, 59.3% of all births among Al/AN women were to women in their 20s, higher than the 55.5% among NHW women.
-Conversely, more NHW infants were born to women in their 30s compared to Al/AN infants (38.1% vs. 30.7%).
+In general, Al/AN women gave birth at younger ages than their NHW counterparts, a statistically significant difference (Figure 14).
+Across the Bismarck UIH service area, 64.3% of all births among Al/AN women were to women in their 20s, higher than 51.5% of NHW births.
+Conversely, more NHW women had children in their 30s compared to Al/AN women (22.7% and 43.1%).